Possible Realization of Topological Crystalline Superconductivity with Time-Reversal Symmetry in UTe2: symmetry of superconductivity

-where the indices $1$, $2$ denote the two $f$-orbitals.
-Also, for the inter-orbital pairings $\bm{d}_{12}$ and $\bm{d}_{21}$, there are an orbital-singlet state and an orbital-triplet state.
-The gap amplitude of the orbital-singlet state $\Delta^e$ changes its sign under the exchange of the two $f$-orbitals.
-Since inversion operation exchanges the spatial position of the two uranium sites, $\Delta^e$ must be an even function of $\bm{k}$ for odd-parity pairing states.
-It is noted that, for preserving time-reversal symmetry (\ref{eq:TRS}), the gap function of the orbital-singlet state must be a pure imaginary.
+For intraorbital pairings $\bm{d}_{11} = \bm{d}_{22}$, since the $\bm{d}$ vectors are odd functions of $\bm{k}$ due to Fermi statistics.
+Also, for inter-orbital pairings $\bm{d}_{12}$ has both $\bm{k}$-odd and $\bm{k}$-even terms.
+The former (latter) corresponds to orbital-triplet (orbital-singlet) pairings.} It is noted that for preserving time-reversal symmetry (\ref{eq:TRS}), the gap function of the orbital-singlet state must be purely imaginary.
 That is, the relative phase between the orbital-triplet pairs and the orbital-singlet pairs is $\pi/2$.
-In Table ~\ref{table:IR}, we summarize all possible basis functions for the $\bm{d}$-vector (\ref{eq:dmat}) allowed by the point group symmetry.
+In Table ~\ref{table:IR} we summarize all possible basis functions for the $\bm{d}$-vector (\ref{eq:dmat}) allowed by the point-group symmetry.